dusk-network/docs-public/src/content/docs/learn/dusk-protocol/overview.md

 Please refer to Dusk's [use cases](https://dusk.network/pages/usecases) for more information.

-## A Note On Privacy And Compliance
+## A Note on Privacy and Compliance

 Dusk uniquely offers the possibility to automate processes previously requiring the aid of trusted (and costly) third parties.
 The novel use of [Zero-Knowledge technology](https://en.wikipedia.org/wiki/Zero-knowledge_proof) enables organizations to harness the power of DLT while respecting confidentiality agreements, and data protection legislation.
 Anyone can leverage Dusk to inexpensively issue *programmable* financial assets that are governed by privacy preserving smart contracts.